-4 questions to ask before your spinal bone spur surgery
+Four questions to ask before your spinal bone spur surgery

-Question 1: What does the procedure entail?
+Question one: what does the procedure entail?

 What will the surgeon be doing?
 How long does the surgery typically take?
 Your physician or surgeon will likely have answered these questions for you already, but make sure that you understand what was said.
 Feel free to ask for clarification of anything that seems vague or confusing to you, or request a more detailed explanation of the procedure if you feel you need it.